Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

   }
   ````

-By doing so, I created a communication channel where click of certain image leads to having that certain image to be a backgroudn of the following page.
+which allows me to create a channel of communication where the click of certain image leads to having that image to be the background of the following page.

 ## 18 April 2021
 ##### day-3

 ### Arduino-Processing handshake

-I realized that for my previous project, I was able to successfully connect Arduino to Processing but without a handshake.
-For this project, I made sure I make a proper handshake before I put two programs in communication.
+Today my goal was to connect Aruino, Processing and make the LED light up when the mouse is hovered on the image.
+I referenced the code that I used for my previous project "Draw Korean Flag" to initiate the contact between Processing and Aruino.
+I realized that for my previous project, I did make a communication between Arduino and Processing but without a handshake.
+For this time, I made sure I make a proper handshake before I put the two programs in communication.

 ````
  if (firstContact == false) {